Status

 If you’d like to arrange a formal briefing, please call one of our Stakeholder Engagement Advisors on 1800 732 761 or email inlandrailnsw@artc.com.au.

-You can also speak with us face-to-face by dropping by our community shopfront in Narrabri (open every weekday) or visiting us at the monthly markets in Narrabri and Gilgandra.
+You can also speak with us face-to-face by dropping by our community shopfront in Narrabri (open every weekday) at 85 Maitland Street, Narrabri.

 Preferred Infrastructure/Amendment Report summary document